Bank teller

-A bank teller (often abbreviated to simply teller) is an employee of a bank whose responsibilities include the handling of customer cash and negotiable instruments.
+A bank teller (North American English) or a bank clerk (British English, Australian English and New Zealand English) (often abbreviated to simply teller or clerk) is an employee of a bank whose responsibilities include the handling of customer cash and negotiable instruments.
 In some places, this employee is known as a cashier or customer representative.
 Tellers also deal with routine customer service at a branch.

 Responsibilities and duties of the bank teller

 Being front-line staff they are most likely to detect and stop fraudulent transactions in order to prevent losses at a bank (counterfeit currency and cheques, identity theft, confidence tricks, etc.).
 The position also requires tellers to be friendly and interact with the customers, providing them with information about customers' accounts and bank services.
 Tellers typically work from a station, usually located on a teller line.
 Most stations have a teller system, which includes cash drawers, receipt validator/printers, proof work sorters, and paperwork used for completing bank transactions.
 These transactions include: